Jason Voorhees was dead.

 Abe stared at her.

-"All right, enough chit-chat," said Green, coming around the van with a large duffel bag.
-"Let's head down to the lake.
-Do you need us to carrying anything, Mr. Sapien?"
+"All right, let's head down to the lake," said Green as he came around the van with a large duffel bag.
+"Do you need us to carry anything, Mr. Sapien?"

 Camiso hung back and walked next to Abe.

 "I bet," said Camiso.
 "It's weird to think there was a time people thought the supernatural didn't exist.
 I mean, before Hellboy, you know?"